lightning/bolts/02-peer-protocol.md

 A funder SHOULD perform unilateral close if it does not receive `funding_locked` after a reasonable timeout.

-A non-funding node MAY forget the channel if it does not receive `funding_locked` after a reasonable timeout.
+A non-funding node SHOULD forget the channel if it does not see the funding transaction after a reasonable timeout.

 #### Rationale

-The funder needs to unilateral close to get its funds back if the other node doesn't respond; the non-funder can simply forget the channel ever existed, since no funds are at risk.
+The funder normally needs to unilateral close to get its funds back if the other node doesn't respond, though a large `push_msat` may make this uneconomical.

+The non-funder can simply forget the channel ever existed, since no funds are at risk; even if `push_msat` is significant, if it remembers the channel forever on the promise of the funding transaction finally appearing, there is a denial of service risk.

 #### Future